cardano-foundation/CIPs/CIP-XXXX/CIP-XXXX.md

 #### Extension

-An extension is an object with a single field `"cip"` that describe a CIP number extending the API (as a plain integer, without padding).
+An extension is an object with a single required field `"cip"` that describe a CIP number extending the API (as a plain integer).
 For example:

 ```
 { "cip": 30 }